 Our verdict

 Coming off the back of the Pegasus Trail 4’s release, the Wildhorse 8 has had its work cut out to match its road-to-trail counterpart’s phenomenal acclaim.
 Fortunately for fans of the Nike Trail line, the remodeled v8 delivers in every aspect that matters—getting top marks in comfort, protection, and performance.
-It’s a no-fuss, wear-it-and-forget-it runner that can confidently traverse long distances even in the roughest of terrains.
+From our perspective, it’s a no-fuss, wear-it-and-forget-it runner that can confidently traverse long distances even in the roughest of terrains.

 Pros